-Two days before Xi Jinping's state visit to North Korea, the Chinese ambassador to the country emphasized the strategic significance of China-North Korea relations and expressed hopes for their development.
+Two days before Chinese President Xi Jinping's state visit to North Korea, the Chinese ambassador to North Korea highlighted the strategic significance of the North Korea-China relationship and expressed optimism about its development.

-According to Yonhap News on June 6, Wang Yajun, the Chinese ambassador to North Korea, highlighted in an op-ed published in the People's Daily that this visit marks Xi's first state visit to North Korea in nearly seven years and his first overseas trip of the year.
-He stated, "The two leaders will hold an important historical meeting, charting a course for a new chapter in China-North Korea relations and outlining a blueprint for the future."
+According to Yonhap News on June 6, Wang Yajun, the Chinese ambassador to North Korea, emphasized in an article published in the People's Daily that this visit marks Xi's first state visit to North Korea in seven years and his first overseas trip of the year.
+He stated, "The two leaders will hold an important historical meeting, outlining a direction for a new chapter in North Korea-China relations and sketching a blueprint for the future."

-Wang referenced a scene from September of last year, where Xi and Kim stood together at Tiananmen Square in Beijing, saying, "Now, the beautiful melody of China-North Korea friendship will resonate in Kim Il-sung Square in Pyongyang."
+Wang referenced a moment from September of last year when Xi and Kim stood together at Tiananmen Square in Beijing, saying, "Now, the beautiful melody of North Korea-China friendship will resonate in Kim Il-sung Square in Pyongyang."

-He specifically mentioned Xi's description of the China-North Korea relationship as one of 'good neighbors, good friends, and good comrades,' stating, "This visit will further enrich the important meaning of the so-called 'Three Goods' and drive greater development in China-North Korea relations."
+He specifically mentioned Xi's description of the North Korea-China relationship as 'good neighbors, good friends, and good comrades,' asserting that this visit will enrich the meaning of the so-called 'Three Goods' and foster greater development in North Korea-China relations.

-Wang added, "Regardless of how the international situation changes, under the strategic leadership of the two parties and the two countries' top leaders, the peoples of both nations can work together to further develop their good neighborly, friendly, and comradely relations, inheriting and advancing the traditional friendship between China and North Korea and ensuring the stable and long-term development of bilateral ties."
+Wang added, "Regardless of how the international situation changes, under the strategic leadership of the top leaders of both parties and countries, the peoples of both nations can work together to further develop the good neighbor, good friend, and good comrade relationship, inheriting and advancing the traditional friendship between China and North Korea and ensuring stable and long-term development of bilateral relations."

 Previously, North Korea's state media and a spokesperson for the Central Foreign Affairs Commission of the Communist Party of China announced that Xi would visit North Korea at Kim's invitation from June 8 to 9.